trenthuber/cbs/README.md

 'd' - dynamic library
 ```

 The second argument is the name of the target file.
-To aid portability, the file extension is optional, as it can be inferred from the target file type.
-It is also common to prepend `lib` to libraries; this is similarly optional.
+For similar reasons to `compile()`, file extensions are optional for the target.
+Prepending `lib` to library targets is similarly optional.

-The third and final argument is a list of object files and libraries that will be linked to create the target file.
-Here, file extensions *are* required for libraries since they're mixed in with object files.
-The `LIST()` macro can also be used for this list since it too is expected to be NULL-terminated.
+The third argument is a list of object files and libraries that will be linked to create the target file.
+Here, libraries need to include their file extension so as to disambiguate them from object files. `LIST()` can be used here too since this list must also be NULL-terminated.

-Similar to `cflags`, there is a global `lflags` variable used by the linker.
+The global `lflags` variable is used to pass flags to the linker, with a behavior identical to `cflags`.

 ```c
 lflags = LIST("-lm");
 load('s', "main", LIST("first" DYEXT, "second", "third.a"));
 ```

-`DYEXT` is macro defined to be the platform-specific file extension for dynamic libraries, to aid the portability of build files.
+`DYEXT` is a macro defined as the platform-specific file extension for dynamic libraries, to aid the portability of build files.

 ### Recursive builds